Maria Ormani

 Maria Ormani (born Maria di Ormanno degli Albizzi; 1428 - c.
 1470), was an Italian Augustinian Hermit nun-scribe and manuscript illustrator.

-She was the grand-daughter of Rinaldo degli Albizzi, leader of the aristocratic Guelph party of Republic of Florence; both her father Ormanno and grandfather Rinaldo were exiled when the Medici family returned to Florence in 1434.
+She was the granddaughter of Rinaldo degli Albizzi, leader of the aristocratic Guelph party of Republic of Florence; both her father Ormanno and grandfather Rinaldo were exiled when the Medici family returned to Florence in 1434.
 Maria lived through the turmoil of their condemnation, departure, and confiscation of family properties during this exile.
 In 1438 she entered the convent of Santa Caterina al Monte, known as San Gaggio, located just outside the walls of Florence.
 The nuns of San Gaggio formed an elite community with an outstanding library inherited from Cardinal Pietro Corsini.
 They copied their own breviaries and manuscripts for the Augustinian friars at Santo Spirito, Florence, and for the new Augustinian female convent of Santa Monaca.
 They were also active in the textiles industry and produced fine linens and gold thread.